appyoumake/appyoumake_compiler_service/readme.md

 RSYNC_ENABLE=inetd
 ```

-Install xinetd because it's not installed by default.
+Install xinetd.
+It is not installed by default.
 ```
 sudo apt-get -y install xinetd
 ```